 Decontamination of radioactive wastewater

-Accompanying technologies increase efficiency:
+Supporting technologies increase efficiency:

 • Vacuum toilets significantly reduce the volume of wastewater.

-Successfully implemented – our reference systems
+Successfully implemented – our reference projects

 Robert Bosch Hospital Stuttgart

-• 12 spent fuel pools with 10 m³
+• 12 decay tanks, each with a capacity of 10 m³

 University Hospital Bonn

-• stacking system
+• Stacking system

-• 6 x 15m³ PP containers
+• 6 x 15 m³ PP containers

-• 5 x 40m 3 underground tanks
+• 5 x 40-meter underground tanks

-Stuttgart Hospital
+Stuttgart University Hospital

-• Bio-Chroma plant
+• Bio-Chroma System

-• For 2200 l/day of wastewater
+• For 2,200 liters of wastewater per day

 University Hospital Würzburg

-• Bio-Chroma plant
+• Bio-Chroma System

-• For 2300 l/day of wastewater
+• For 2,300 liters of wastewater per day

 Volker Luh